qilingframework/rtfd.io/docs/ida.md

 ### Cross systems, platforms and architectures

-Most emulation is supported natively by Qiling Framework, Below is a table for details.
+Most emulation is supported natively by Qiling Framework.
+Below is a table for details.

 | |8086|x86|x86-64|ARM|ARM64|MIPS|
 |---|---|---|---|---|---|---|